LiteObject/Demo.LoadTesting.Locust/readme.md

 That's it!
 You now have a basic understanding of how to use Locust for load testing.
 Happy testing!

 ---
+## API load testing involves assessing the performance and behavior of an API under varying levels of simulated user traffic.
+Here are some different types of API load testing that you can consider:

+- __Stress Testing__: Stress testing aims to determine the breaking point or the maximum capacity of an API by subjecting it to an extremely high volume of concurrent users or requests.
+The goal is to identify performance bottlenecks, stability issues, and potential failures under extreme load conditions.

+- __Load Testing__: Load testing involves simulating a realistic load on the API by mimicking the expected user traffic patterns and usage scenarios.
+The purpose is to measure how the API performs under typical or anticipated levels of concurrent users, requests, and data volumes.
+Load testing helps identify response time degradation, scalability limitations, and performance bottlenecks.

+- __Performance Testing__: Performance testing focuses on evaluating the API's responsiveness and efficiency in terms of processing time, throughput, and resource utilization.
+It involves measuring key performance metrics such as response time, latency, and transaction rates under different load levels.
+Performance testing helps identify areas for optimization and fine-tuning.

+- __Endurance Testing__: Endurance testing, also known as soak testing, involves subjecting the API to a sustained load over an extended period.
+The goal is to observe how the API handles continuous usage and monitor its behavior for issues such as memory leaks, resource exhaustion, or degradation over time.

+- __Scalability Testing__: Scalability testing assesses the API's ability to handle increased load by adding more resources, such as additional servers or instances.
+It helps determine how the API scales horizontally or vertically and whether it can maintain performance levels as the user traffic or data volumes increase.

+- __Baseline Testing__: Baseline testing establishes a performance baseline for the API by conducting tests under normal or expected load conditions.
+It helps establish a reference point for future comparisons and provides insights into the API's average response times, throughput, and resource utilization.

+- __Spike Testing__: Spike testing involves generating sudden and significant spikes in user traffic or request volumes to evaluate how the API handles sudden bursts of load.
+It helps identify the API's ability to handle short-term increases in demand, whether it can scale up or down quickly, and how it recovers from the spike.

+- __Concurrency Testing__: Concurrency testing focuses on assessing the API's ability to handle multiple concurrent requests or users.
+It helps determine how well the API manages shared resources, handles concurrency-related issues like race conditions or deadlocks, and maintains data consistency.

+It's worth noting that these types of load testing are not mutually exclusive, and in practice, a combination of these approaches may be used to thoroughly assess the performance and behavior of an API.
+The specific type(s) of load testing to employ will depend on the goals, requirements, and constraints of your project.

+---

 ## More on Locust:
 - [Locust QuickStart](http://docs.locust.io/en/stable/quickstart.html)